-- 1. First team players missing the match (negative impact) - 2.
-First team players returning back to action (positive impact) - 3.
-Key player missing the match (negative impact) - 4.
-Key player returning back to action (positive impact) - 5.
-Managerial or ownership issues (positive or negative impact) - 6.
-Other important factors (positive or negative impact)
+- 1. First team players missing the match (negative impact); - First team players returning back to action (positive impact); - 3.
+Key player missing the match (negative impact); - Key player returning back to action (positive impact); - Managerial or ownership issues (positive or negative impact); - 6.
+Other important factors (positive or negative impact);

-We have introduced key-players as a distinct $category^1$ since each team normally has 1 or 2 key players which may cause significant problems to their teams if they are absent.
+We have introduced key-players as a distinct category since each team normally has 1 or 2 key players which may cause significant problems to their teams if they are absent.
 For each observation, one of the two teams receives a score of +1 and the team with the highest score was expected to have the odds adjusted such that the probabilities for winning the particular match are increased in its favour.
 The results appear to be appealing and are summarised below:

 • During the specified period of this study 252 matches were played.
 We have observed that 129 of those matches had their odds adjusted at least once by bwin, and 71 matches by Sportingbet, which translates to the respective adjustment rates of 64.50% and 35.50%.
-The resulting total of 200 cases considered 149 distinct matches; implying that
+The resulting total of 200 cases considered 149 distinct matches; implying that 59.12% of those 252 matches received at least one adjustment by at least one of the two bookmakers.

-&lt;sup>1 Categories (3) and (4) are not subsets of (1) and (2).
+&lt;sup>59 Categories (3) and (4) are not subsets of (1) and (2).